min2ha/ukwa-site/content/target/37219/index.en.md

   "subject": "EU Referendum"
 }

-# Open Europe: Would Brexit leave the UK better placed to tackle the EU crisis?

 The faults and benefits of EU managment of the migrant crisis and how it affects the UK